 Energy Summit 2019

-“The UNC System has a demonstrated track record as a leader in energy efficiency and we have a responsibility to continue our leadership as we transition toward a more resilient and responsive energy infrastructure.
+“The UNC System has a demonstrated track record as a leader in energy efficiency,” says Dr. Lee Ball, Chief Sustainability Officer at Appalachian State University.
+"We have a responsibility to continue our leadership as we transition toward a more resilient and responsive energy infrastructure.”

 The Summit also featured a Student Summit and Poster Competition with students from across the region.